-Inti-corruption 15
+Inti-corruption

-To cope with the potential risks with the principles expressed by I that corruption implications may have on the performance of business activities, in March 2019 we adopted a system of rules and controls through the introduction of new Anti-Corruption guidelines, that apply to Ghella SpA and all its subsidiaries, in their relations with stakeholders.
-These provide for the measures to be taken, in compliance pignity and respect for people are pillars of our corporate culture:
+To cope with the potential risks-with the principles expressed by I that corruption implications may have on the performance of business activities, in March 2019 we adopted a system of rules and controls through the introduction of new Anti-Corruption guidelines, that apply to Ghella SpA and all its subsidiaries, in their relations with stakeholders.
+These provide for the measures to be taken, in compliance adopted by all Group companies, which regulates the methods for making reports confidentially on any violations or suspected violations of the Code of Ethics.